 The Broad faculty are all faculty members at MIT, Harvard or one of the Harvard-affiliated hospitals.
 They are full citizens of their home institutions – including having full teaching and other responsibilities.
 The Broad faculty consists of Institute Members and Associate Members.

 The Broad’s professional scientists bring extensive expertise from academia and industry.
-There are currently nearly 500 professional scientists.
-The group includes 27 Institute Scientists, who play special roles in connecting and stewarding the Broad community.
+There are currently more than 650 professional scientists.
+The group includes 28 Institute Scientists, who play special roles in connecting and stewarding the Broad community.

 In addition to faculty laboratories, Broad has Programs and Platforms – led by faculty and/or professional scientists – that nucleate scientific communities and collaboratively undertake challenging projects that could not be done within a single research laboratory.